 Here, you can find nightlife, great food, excellent shopping, tons of people watching, and activity all day and all night.

-Although we have already talked about Khao San road, there are many drinking areas with countless street bars.
+Although we have already talked about Khao San road, many drinking areas have countless street bars.
 In addition to Khao San Road, there is Silom.

 These two are the most popular nightlife spots in the city.
 But you’ll never have trouble finding good bars and clubs to go to.
 Some of the travelers’ favorite bars are Brick Bar, Smalls, and Whisgars.

 There are several places in Bangkok where you can go for a drink at the end of the day, but none will have the view of Bangkok that rooftop bars have.

 They are not places to be if you are afraid of heights, and in some, you have a full 360-degree view of the city with no obstructions.

 First, we recommend you stroll among the lilies, birds of paradise, and orchids at Pak Klong Talad, the flower market at the northern end of Chinatown.

 From there, buy something to eat at one of the many street food stalls.
 You can eat until you burst at a very, very low cost.